RespiraWorks/Ventilator/DesignRationales.md

 ## Software

 * **#todo** - add diagrams from design reviews and such
-* **Separation of UI Controller and Cycle Controller**
+### Separation of UI Controller and Cycle Controller
 * To maximize safety, it is important to minimize the amount of software that is immediately hazardous to the patient (can cause harm in <1s, making human intervention useless), and expose any hazardous software to high levels of verification and testing.
 By moving the UI code to a separate porcess, it reduces risk and saves time because the complicated UI code doesn't have to be exposed to the same verification and testing as the cycle controller.

+* NOTE: Neither of the controllers are a complete backup for the other - this is not a redundant system.
+If either fails in a way that is not fixed through the watchdog reset, an immediate intervention will be needed to keep the patient alive.
+The objective in the case of either failure is to sound the alarm so that the intervention can happen - and to design the system such that in the event of a failure there is time to make an intervention.
+Making a truly redundant system will add cost and time, and so has been deferred for now.

+* **Watchdog Timers**
+    * In the event of a computing failure in either the UI Computer or the Cycle Controller, a watchdog timer monitors each and will reset the offending computer, which should then be able to regain control of the valves.
+    * **#todo** it will need to be confirmed in the final design that the UI Computer cannot command any modes that will cause the Cycle Controller to hold these valves closed.

+### GUI / UI Controller
+* **#todo** - needs more
 * Items that fall within the UI Controller:
         * Cycle Controller Watchdog/Alarm
         * User Parameter Setting
         * Ventilation Mode Setting